nickthecoder/tedi/README.md

 Wrapping text is just evil, and won't work well when I implement line numbers.
 Tedi is primarily designed to be for code.

+### Additional Features

+- Exposes a lineCount property
+- Exposes a paragraphsProperty (should this be called linesProperty??)

 ## Styling TediArea

 TediArea has the style classes of "text-area" and "tedi-area".

 As with TextArea, you can style ".tedi-area", ".tedi-area .content" and ".tedi-area .scroll-pane"

+TediArea has similar styleable properties as TextArea, with the addition of :
+- -fx-display-line-numbers

 I have included a style sheet as a resource in package uk.co.nickthecoder.tedi called "tedi.css".
 Currently, this applies a monospaced font to .tedi-area, and will later be used to style the gutters